taikedz/cbz-downloader/README.md

 By default, `cbzdl` will wait 1 second between fetching two images (some sites throttle heavy downloaders).
 You can affect the delay by providing a `-d DELAY` argument.

 If the `-v` option is specified, debug output is printed

+You can list available modules by running

+	cbzdl modules

 ## Extending